poethan/MWE4MT/README.md

 [IV - Linguistics Aware MWE+MT/MTE:]

 "Unveil the Myth of Chinese Characters in Neural Machine Translation".
 Lifeng Han.
 2020.
-Accepted to present in the 'TCD Postgraduate Annual Conference.
+Accepted to present in the "TCD Postgraduate Annual Conference - Abstract Presenation".
 Trinity College Dubin, Ireland.
-April 3-5th.'
+April 3-5th.
+Please see the file uploaded there <PG conference-Unveil the myth of Chinese characters in neural machine translation-Lifeng Han.pdf> and the conference web page http://trinityaiconference.com for detail and proper citation.